PRISON MINDFULNESS INSTITUTE

 PMI’s Board of Directors

-K. Vita Pires-Crisp (Vice President), Deerfield, Massachusetts.
-Executive Director of Prison Mindfulness Institute.
+Vita is the Executive Director of Prison Mindfulness Institute.

-Rev. Michael Christie, DD, Monroe, CT.
 Michael is a full-time chaplain with the Connecticut Department of Corrections and an assistant pastor at the Union Baptist Church in Stamford, CT.
-He is an EMI certified mindfulness teacher and MBWR trainer-in-training.
+He is an EMI-certified mindfulness teacher and MBWR trainer-in-training.
 Dr. Christie teaches mindfulness to both prisoners and prison staff.
 He has been working with kids and at-risk youth, coaching mindfulness in youth sports programs.
 He has a passion to teach mindfulness and meditation to Christians and created a curriculum for Faith-based meditation.

-Pamela Krasney, Pamela served as a board member of PDN/PMI for over 20 years, She was also a Buddhist Peace Fellowship Prison Program volunteer, on the Naropa University Board of Trustees, as well as a member of the Shambhala Trust, and senior meditation instructor.
+Pamela served as a board member of PDN/PMI for over 20 years.
+She was also a Buddhist Peace Fellowship Prison Program volunteer, on the Naropa University Board of Trustees, as well as a member of the Shambhala Trust, and a senior meditation instructor.
 She is deeply missed.